Sasha-OS/LifeGame/README.md

 Ask questions at https://t.me/nodeua and post issues on github.

 # License
-Copyright (c) 2020 Sasha-OS.
+Copyright (c) 2020 Alexander Gribinyuk.
 This starter kit is MIT licensed.